Jack12816/greppy/docs/guide/31_auth.md

         adapter: [htpasswdSource, arraySource],
         success: function() {
             // The user inputs were verified against the adapters
-            // and are proofen to be valid
+            // and are proven to be valid
         },
         error: function() {
             // The user inputs couldn't be verified or